 Healthy RelationshipsIt’s simple.
 Really!

-Endless studies show that positive relationships help people live longer, deal with stress better, develop healthier habits and generally build up resistance to colds, flus and other illnesses.
-In the end, healthy relationships make us feel more human. '
+Endless studies show that positive relationships help us to live longer by managing stress better, developing healthier habits and making better overall choices.
+In the end, healthy relationships make healthy humans.

-Starting SmallSo, how can we do to fight back against negativity?
+Start SmallSo, how can we fight back against negativity?
 Is there a way to tone down this toxic atmosphere?

 • A smile makes you more attractive to others